noahBax/noahBax/README.md

 ### Sheep Game: A Multiplayer Online Fighting Game
 [Demo](https://frc.baxleys.org/sheepGame/)

+<img src="https://github.com/noahBax/noahBax/blob/main/images/sheep1.png" width="420"><img src="https://github.com/noahBax/noahBax/blob/main/images/sheep2.png" width="420">

-Sheep Game is a game whose eventual goal is to be similar to the Nintendo game **Super Smash Bros**.
+Sheep Game is a game whose eventual goal is to be similar to the Nintendo game **"Super Smash Bros"**.
 The goal is to eventually have a slew of characters with different abilities and a plethora of items that make the game its own and stand out.
-It's a game that I'm always getting new ideas for, and it feels good to be able to actually implement them.
+It's one of my longer term projects and it's something that I'm always getting new ideas for, and it feels good to be able to actually implement them somewhere like this.

-<img src="https://github.com/noahBax/noahBax/blob/main/images/sheep1.png" width="420"><img src="https://github.com/noahBax/noahBax/blob/main/images/sheep2.png" width="420">

 <!--At this point it might look like something you could find on a youtube tutorial titled "how to make a platformer video game in 1 hour" but I assure you there is more to it than that.